chusseyoo/proj/proj/proj_docs/docs/contexts/reporting/services_guide.md

 **File**: `services/attendance_aggregator.py`

-**Purpose**: Classify students as Present, Late, or Absent based on attendance data
+**Purpose**: Classify students as Present or Absent based on attendance data (retain diagnostics such as original status and within-radius flag)

 **Dependencies**: None (pure logic)